biofilos/ctdg_finder/manual/preprocessing.md

 * ctdg_db/matrices
 * ctdg_db/sp_hmmers

 NOTE: Observe that chromosomes.csv has been changed to pre_chromosomes.csv.
-The reason is that in the next step, the bandwidth parameter for MeanShift is going to be calculated, and that step will generate chromosomes.csv which will contain a `bandwidth` column.
+The reason is that in the next step, the bandwidth parameter for MeanShift is going to be calculated, and that step will generate chromosome.json and chromosomes.csv which will contain a `bandwidth` column.

 #### Calculate bandwidth parameter for MeanShift
 In order to avoid calculating it on each run, it can be calculated for all chromosomes in one go, improving the performance of CTDGFinder